stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 new closing state at a future iteration by signing C_i and D_i transactions where i has skipped an iteration that is not yet executable because the D_i's `minSeqNum` is also set in the future.
-Participants then sign a transaction to make the change that only moves the sequence of multisig account MI to satisfy the `minSeqNum` of the future D_i.
+Participants then sign a transaction to make the change that only moves the sequence of account MI to satisfy the `minSeqNum` of the future D_i.

 Operations that can fail and change the balances of the channel have the